Extension studies for filmmakers and cinematographers

 5 days international Masterclasses March 19th -23rd 2018

-Supported by the Hubertus-Altgelt-Stiftung, there'll be the first Hands on xK international at HFF - 5 days of national and international Masterclasses.
+Supported by the Hubertus-Altgelt-Stiftung, there was the first Hands on xK international at HFF - 5 days of national and international Masterclasses.

-We can use Munich Filmschool’s studios, cinemas, seminar rooms and post-possibilities from March 19th-23rd, we have great cameras, lenses, monitors and light to use and test from the manufacturers (plus technicians to advise, especially if cameras aren’t well known yet such as the Venice or ARRI big format camera) , so we’ll have a set of parallel masterclasses daily:
+We used Munich Filmschool’s studios, cinemas, seminar rooms and post-possibilities from March 19th-23rd, we had great cameras, lenses, monitors and light to use and test from the manufacturers (plus technicians to advise, especially if cameras weren’t well known yet such as the Venice or ARRI LF big format cameras) , so we had a set of parallel masterclasses daily:

 - 4-5 Camera, Light, Lenses, Colorgrading classes ( f.e. with Nina Badoux, Benjamin B, Prof. Axel Block, Tony Costa, Tahvo Hirvonen, Jean-Paul Jarry, Christofer Kempel, Marijke van Kets, Jannicke Mikkelsen, Uli Mors, Stefan Runge, Prof. Dr. Peter C. Slansky and - last but certainly not least Roberto Schaefer (ASC) and hopefully David Stump (ASC))